-Join us on July 25 at 1 pm for the livestock skillathon contest in the livestock show arena!
-There will be two divisions Junior and Senior.
+Join us on July 23 at 1 pm for the livestock skill-a-thon contest in the livestock show arena!
+There will be two divisions, Junior and Senior.
 This will involve a series of learning stations with specific tasks and questions for participants to answer.
 Participants will rotate from station to station to test their knowledge and abilities in a learn-by-doing atmosphere.
-There will also be a management test to test participants knowledge on the livestock industry.
-There will be awards presented for the top 10 individuals in each division.
+There will also be a management test to test participants' knowledge of the livestock industry.
+There will be awards presented to the top 10 individuals in each division.

-Livestock judging contest
+Livestock judging Contest

-Join us on July 26 at 4 pm for the livestock judging contest in the livestock show arena!
-There will be two divisions Jr. and Sr. both will be judging 6 classes.
+Join us on July 24 at 4 pm for the livestock judging contest in the livestock show arena!
+There will be two divisions, Jr., and Sr. both will be judging 6 classes.
 Two cattle, two sheep/goats and two swine.
 This is a question only contest, no reasons.
-Awards will be presented to the high individual in each species as well as top ten individuals in each division.
+Awards will be presented to the highest individual in each species and the top ten individuals in each division.